TUC-ProAut/GraphGNSSLib/README.md

 ### 5.3 Conversion to a Matlab-file

 The file [convertRosbags.m](/gnss_preprocessor/matlab/) can be used to convert the generated Rosbag file to a .mat file for further evaluation.
-Please note that currently only a few specific datasets can be directly used.
-For own datasets, the filenames have to be manually entered.
+Please note that only a few specific datasets can be used directly.
+For custom datasets, the filenames have to be entered manually.

 ## 6. Acknowledgments